h4ck3rm1k3/fritzing/fritzing/README.txt

 ABOUT THIS RELEASE
-This is a preview release of Fritzing 0.1.
+This is a preview release of Fritzing.
 Try it out on your project and let us know what requirements you have.
 Contribute to the part library and if you're a developer, have a look at the code.
 We greatly appreciate every contribution.
 Please join the discussion in our forums.